jherax/js-utils/README.md

 ```

 ### fnAddScript *(path, before)*
 Dynamically add an external script.
 This method is useful to inject dependencies from an external file, in case your code might fail if it depends on a specific component.
-Thus for example, if you have a function that uses the  kendo.ui.window component to build a window, you can check for dependencies before trying to access that component.<br>
+Thus for example, if you have a function that uses the  kendo.ui.window component to build a window, you can check for dependencies before trying to access that&nbsp;component.<br>
 **Returns** `undefined` this method returns nothing.
 * **path:** `String` source of the script to be added.
 It can also be a `JSON` object with a set of attributes for *[script tag](http://www.quackit.com/html_5/tags/html_script_tag.cfm):* `{ src: String, async: Boolean, defer: Boolean, charset: String }`, we can also specify other properties like `{ execute: Bolean, before: String }` which dictate whether to run the script once loaded, or indicate where to insert it (see the *before* parameter).
 * **before:** `String` part of `src` attribute of the element that identifies where the script will be added.
 This parameter is optional and if it is not specified, the new script will be inserted before `"jherax.js"`